Event Ticketing Addon

 Order Details section

-From here, you can change the status of the payment from the Status dropdown.
+From here, you can change the payment status from the Status dropdown.

 Click Status dropdown to change the status of the order